-The Loddon Mallee Homelessness Network (LMHN) program is staffed by a Coordinator and Children’s Resource Worker based at the Centre for Non-Violence, Bendigo.
+The Loddon Mallee Homelessness Network (LMHN) program is staffed by a Network Coordinator and Children’s Resource Program Coordinator based at the Centre for Non-Violence, Bendigo.

 These roles are focused on providing resources, information and support to Specialist Homelessness Services (SHS) workers in agencies throughout Loddon Mallee region.
 We also ensure that SHS staff have access to information about the broader housing sector and opportunities for networking and specialist education.